The Criminal Trial

 returned, along with a few newcomers.
 The Civil Trial ended, but the story kept going with financial accountability hearings.

-In his book "A Good
+In his book "A Good Life," Ben Bradlee

-there are certain events that "mark your life."
+writes that there are certain events that "mark your life."

 The Simpson Trials marked many lives - only those who were there can understand precisely what that means.